alanwade420/ekreb/README.md

 Hello Changer Soceity.
 It's me, Alan Wade.

-Y'all's former co president, current senior advisor, and perpetual narcissist--Berke Lunstad (or should I satekreb...), bet me thirty dollars I couldn't do this challenge in MATLAB, and this bitch told me it was IMPOSSIBLE.
+Y'all's former co president, current senior advisor, and perpetual narcissist--Berke Lunstad (or should I say ekreb...), bet me thirty dollars I couldn't do this challenge in MATLAB, and this bitch told me it was IMPOSSIBLE.
 Since I love taking money from men, especially from scammers like ekreb, I was like slay let's do it.

 Here's a lil tutorial for y'all since Berke said nobody will know how to use MATLAB </3